 Serving delish seafood, Ministry of Crab, as the name itself suggests, masters the art of cooking impeccable crab dishes.
 Not just the crabs, their Butter Soy Prawns will make you lick your fingers.
-The staff is courteous, and it always is a good idea to end it with a sweet dish, specially Chocolate Biscuit Pudding.
+The staff is courteous, and it always is a good idea to end it with a sweet dish, especially Chocolate Biscuit Pudding.
 If you enjoy sea food, then you should definitely come and check out this place.

 Address: Old Dutch Hospital, Fort, Colombo